Project AUDE

 Scavenger Hunt

 In September 2023, Resolve partnered with the UNB Student Union to takeover the design and coordination of their annual Scavenger Hunt, one of the most popular activities during Orientation Week.
 Our goal was to create an engaging competition that fostered new friendships by encouraging communication and teamwork amoung the contestants, while also introducing them to campus and familiarizing them with important locations.
 To do so, we threw the old rulebook out the window and designed an entirely new kind of event, one that featured seven different location-specific puzzles, riddles that revealed the secret locations, a sticker system to track completed puzzles and reward a winner, as well as a side quest involving souvenir 3D-printed "coins" hidden around campus.
-We had well over 100 students participate, feedback was UNBSU and the contestants was great.
+We had well over 100 students participate, feedback from UNBSU and the contestants was great.
 Pictured here is the winning team.
 Congrats, Town House!

 Fredericton Tabletop